sprucelabsai/developer.spruce.ai/getting-started.md

 # Getting started

-Sprucebot here!⚡️️️️️️️️️️️️
+Sprucebot here! 🌲🤖

-Starting your skill is really easy.
+Building a skill is really easy.

 There is 1 dependency you need before you get started, it's <a href="https://classic.yarnpkg.com/en/docs/install/">Yarn</a>.